2024 Digital Marketing Benchmarks by Marketing Tatctic and Activity

 Top 10 Critical Metrics and KPIs for Google PPC Advertising with Expected Conversion Ratios

 Google PPC advertising can be a powerful tool for driving targeted traffic and conversions to your website.
-However, with so many metrics and KPIs available, it can be tough to know which ones to focus on.
+However, with so many metrics and KPIs available, knowing which ones to focus on can be tough.
 Here are the top 10 critical metrics and KPIs you should be tracking, along with expected conversion ratios to help you benchmark your performance:

-1. Click-Through Rate (CTR): This measures the percentage of people who see your ad and click on it.
+1. Click-Through Rate (CTR): This measures the percentage of people who see and click on your ad.
 A good CTR for Google Ads is generally between 2% and 5%, but this can vary depending on your industry and competitive landscape.

-2. Conversion Rate: This measures the percentage of people who click on your ad and then take a desired action, such as making a purchase or signing up for a newsletter.
-A good conversion rate for Google Ads is typically between 1% and 5%, but again, this can vary depending on your industry and goals.
+2. Conversion Rate: This measures the percentage of people who click on your ad and then take a desired action, such as purchasing or signing up for a newsletter.
+A good conversion rate for Google Ads is typically between 1% and 5%, but this can vary depending on your industry and goals.

 4. Average Position: This shows the average position of your ad on the search engine results page (SERP) where it appears.
 A higher average position generally means more visibility and clicks, but it can also come at a higher cost.
 Aim for an average position that balances visibility with cost-effectiveness.